eddieantonio/cmput296/lab-11.md

 in the webpage, that is otherwise intended for normal user interactions.

-Consider the sources of input on the page: there are at least two sources of input!
+Consider the sources of input on the page: there are at least two sources of input.

 > **Question X**: List as many sources of input on the homepage of
 > "FourOrFour".
 Hint: look both inside the viewport and *outside* of the